rust-lang/rfcs/text/3127-trim-paths.md

 implement.

 Path to sysroot crates are specially handled by `rustc`.
 Due to this, the behaviour we currently have is that all such paths are virtualised.
-Although good for privacy and reproducibility, some people find it a hinderance for debugging: https://github.com/rust-lang/rust/issues/85463.
+Although good for privacy and reproducibility, some people find it a hindrance for debugging: https://github.com/rust-lang/rust/issues/85463.
 Hence the user should be given control on if they want the virtual or local path.

 An alternative is to extend the syntax accepted by `--remap-path-prefix` or add a new option called `--remap-path-prefix-scoped` which allows